Molecular-Nanophotonics/Building-pip-Packages/README.md

 https://pypi.org/project/mypackage/0.0.1/
 ```

-You can now use `pip` to install your package and verify that it works.
+You can now use `pip install mypackage` to install your package and verify that it works.